 Montreal has replaced Boardwalk in an international edition of Monopoly known as Monopoly Here and Now: The World Edition, which was published by Hasbro in August 2008.

-Riga, the capital of Latvia, finished in second place and will occupy the spot of Park Place.
+Riga, the capital of Latvia, finished in second place and occupies the spot of Park Place.

-More than 5.6 million votes were cast for 70 cities around the world which appeared on a pre-determined list.
+More than 5.6 million votes were cast for 70 cities around the world that appeared on a predetermined list.
 That vote determined 20 of the 22 featured cities.

 Voters were also asked to write in cities, and the 20 cities with the most write-in votes faced off to determine the brown (least expensive) properties.
 Taipei, Taiwan, and Gdynia, Poland, earned those spots.